yukihiko-shinoda/pytest-resource-path/README.md

         +-- some_test_module/
 ```

-## Contributing

-Contributions are very welcome.
-Tests can be run with [tox], please ensure
-the coverage at least stays the same before you submit a pull request.

 ## License

 Distributed under the terms of the [MIT] license, "pytest-resource-path" is free and open source software